 MB Borough Hall — History & Photos

-In 1910, an ambitious New York attorney, Thomas W. Butts acquired the property.
-Later on he developed the MB Bath & Tennis Club at the foot of Beach Road.
+The casino — then located on the northeast corner of Beach Road and Seaview Avenue — was designed by Romeyn & Stever of New York and constructed by Robert H. Hughes of Long Branch (he also built the Long Branch Casino in 1907).
+In 1910, an ambitious New York attorney, Thomas W. Butts all acquired the property.
+That summer he started construction on a new pool club at the foot of Beach Road.
 By November 1913, Butts was in NYC’s Ludlow Street jail for fraud.

-The casino had been associated with the adjacent Monmouth Beach Clubhouse Hotel, a vast resort facility on Beach Road.
-Thanks to the opening of the Long Branch & Sea Shore Railroad, which first stopped in town in July 1865, this coastal community became a highly regarded private summer home spot for the rich and famous during late 19th Century times.
+The casino was associated with Monmouth Beach Clubhouse Hotel, a nearby resort facility on Beach Road.
+Thanks to the opening of the Long Branch & Sea Shore Railroad, which first stopped in town in July 1865, this coastal community became a highly regarded private summer spot for the rich and famous during late 19th Century times.
+By 1878, the New York Times was calling Monmouth Beach “an aristocratic colony.”
+The town — then a private destination for “rich and famous” types — hosted at least two US Presidents and Vice-Presidents.

-During its rich and famous days in the late 1890s and early 1900s, according to Monmouth Beach: A Bicentennial Publication (1975) by Rosemary O’Brien, the Casino “included a large French-windowed hall with a stage at one end, and a quaint little balcony at the other.
-Features included a huge stone fireplace, billiard room, and bowling alley.
-Socials, theatricals, dances and concerts were common.
-Some of the nation’s leading orchestras filled the hall and its sprawling veranda during Jersey Shore summer months.”
-Nathan Franco, the Concertmaster of the Metropolitan Opera House Orchestra in New York City, led the music efforts.
-The facility also had several nearby tennis courts.
-The resort was a major destination for scores “rich and famous” types and at least two US presidents and a vice-president.
+The casino building included a large, French-windowed hall with a stage at one end, and a quaint little balcony at the other.
+Features included a huge stone fireplace, billiard room, and bowling alley, according to Monmouth Beach: A Bicentennial Publication (1975) by Rosemary O’Brien.
+The property also had nearby tennis courts.
+Various socials, theatricals, dances and concerts would fill the hall and sprawling veranda during Jersey Shore summer months.
+Nathan Franko, the Concertmaster of the Metropolitan Opera House Orchestra in New York City, often led the music efforts.

 On the Move

-In early 1917, newly-elected Mayor A. O. Johnson led the effort to buy the casino building and property and convert it into a Borough Hall for the community.
-Up until that time, the borough’s governing body had met in the borough firehouse (paying $10 per month rent).
-Founded in 1905, the MB Fire Company predates the borough by a year.
+In early 1917, newly-elected Mayor A. O. Johnson led the effort to buy the casino building and convert it into a Borough Hall for the community.
+Until then, the borough’s governing body met at the firehouse (paying $10 per month rent).
+Founded in 1905, the fire company predates the borough by a year.

-In August 1917, the borough council (Sidney West, Richard West, John Cook, Frank Van Brunt, Charles Valentine and Richard Wood) voted unanimously to purchase the property and building for $2,500 from Kaltenborn.
-The structure required some work which cost another $6,000.
+Voting unanimously to purchase the property and building in August 1917 for $2,500 and another $6,000 on upgrade were borough council members: Sidney West, Richard West, John Cook, Frank Van Brunt, Charles Valentine and Richard Wood.
 The majority of the funds were borrowed from the Long Branch Trust Company and the project was paid for through the sale of bonds.

 In recent years the building housed the town’s municipal offices, tax office, code office, municipal court and court administration and mayor’s office.
 Elections were also held there.
 For years the main hall has played host to variety of meetings — including everything from AA to folk dancing.

-The facility was severely damaged during the brutal Hurricane Sandy storm in October 2012, with over a foot and half of storm water entering the historic building.
-To prevent future flooding the building was raised some 12 feet and the interior was refurbished.
+The facility was severely damaged during Superstorm Sandy in October 2012 — over a foot and half of storm water filled the historic building.
+To prevent future flooding the entire structure was raised some 12 feet in 2017.
+Municipal operations were moved up the road on Willow Avenue where they remain.
+The building endures today, as borough leaders re-define its place in 21st century Monmouth Beach.

 * * * * *